 ú (pronounced 'oo' as in 'too')

-When the the Latin based Gaelic written alphabet was introduced towards the end of the 5th century, it existed for some time alongside the archaic Ogham alphabet, the earliest written Gaelic alphabet.
 The Ogham alphabet was a basic system of writing consisting mainly of a series of lines to denote a letter.
 Ogham writing was often carved into sticks or trees but the surviving examples are in stone- see photo.
 The Latin alphabet gradually replaced the Ogham alphabet in the 6th and 7th century.

 Compare the Irish Gaelic Alphabet with the Scottish Alphabet

-Learn more about the Gaelic Language and Celtic Languages by visiting the links
+Learn more about the Gaelic Language and Celtic Languages by visiting the links.

 New!
 Comments